samcat437/Milestone-2/README.md

 ### Acknowledgements

-Massive thanks to my Code Institute mentor for guiding the student through the development process.
+Massive thanks to my Code Institute mentor for guiding me through the development process.
 Thank you to tutor support for being patient during tutoring sessions.